 You knew it was coming… and the day is finally here!
 As of October 2019, we are the proud new owners of Brio II — a 1988 Sabre 42′ CB sailboat.

-We found her in the Chesapeake where she’s been waiting for some TLC and attention for the past 4 years.
-We’re convinced she’s a diamond in the rough, but watch this space for those updates (and better pictures — this is the sad bunch we’ve got so far!) 🙂
+We found her in the Chesapeake where she’s been waiting for some TLC and attention for the past few years.
+We’re convinced she’s a diamond in the rough, but watch this space for those updates 🙂